-The concept of Business Craftsmanship grew out of the work I have been doing in the Agile software development field as a educator, guide and facilitator over the past nine years.
+The concept of Business Craftsmanship grew out of the work I have been doing in the Agile software development field as a educator, guide and facilitator over the past eleven years.
 As I matured in my profession I continued to seek ways to teach and apply these ideas to any knowledge work context.
 I have adopted the foundational principles and values inherent in the Agile way of working and combined them with my own life and career experiences to build a transformative and human-centric framework which I am now using with great enjoyment to guide whole organizations towards a new way of being.

 The Business Craftsmanship approach is, in essence, an abstraction of Scrum, drawing away from the focus on process, roles, artifacts, and meetings, and embracing its fundamental purpose: The transformation of the knowledge work environment.
 Business Craftsmanship emphasises sound business practices, community values, and personal interaction.
 It provides space for an organization to understand why this approach may be valuable, before addressing what to do, or how to do it—the usual focus of an Agile adoption.
 Beginning with a clear sense of purpose, both from a business perspective and for each individual a personal one, opens the possibility to create an engaged workforce that is able to figure out the what and the how for themselves.

 Click on the links above to learn more about the workshops I facilitate, and the small-group and individual coaching services I offer.

 I believe in the purposeful integration of all aspects of our lives to create our personal dream.
 I believe that by sharing our dreams we build healthy community.
 And I believe that healthy community will cultivate a new generation of leaders—women and men filled with compassion, releasing control, leading through trust.

 I draw on twenty-five years experience in the fields of social service, group facilitation, organizational restructuring and individual counseling to inform my personal quest for engaged, purposeful citizenship.